 - Write the title with your customers in mind, and consider what they may find compelling.

 - Make it unique.

 Next, look at your meta description.
 While there’s evidence to suggest that Google doesn’t crawl this section of a page, it’s still important to give visitors an idea of what they can expect.
 Keep your language conversational, include a call to action, keep it relatively short (a paragraph at most), write it in the active voice, and include a call to action.

 Proactivity Is The Key To Success

 Keyword research is the bread and butter of successful SEO.
 But even with proper research, you need to stay proactive.
-You need to monitor the pages on your site to ensure you’ve chosen the right keywords, and take action if you haven’t.
+You need to monitor your site’s pages to ensure you’ve chosen the right keywords and take action if you haven’t.